Modern Slavery Statement

 This code of conduct makes it clear to employees the actions and behaviours expected of them when representing the Group.
 The Group strives to maintain the highest standards of employee conduct and ethical behaviour when operating abroad and managing its supply chain.

-We have a robust recruitment policy which includes “eligibility to work in Ireland, UK and EU” checks to safeguard against human trafficking or individuals being forced to work against their will.
+We have a robust recruitment policy which includes “eligibility to work in Ireland, the UK and the EU’ checks to safeguard against Human Trafficking or individuals being forced to work against their will.

-We are in the process of reviewing supplier contracts to include termination powers in the event that the supplier is, or is suspected of being, involved in modern slavery.
-The deadline for completion of this is July 2018.
+We are in the process of reviewing all supplier contracts to include termination powers in the event that the supplier is, or is suspected of being, involved in modern slavery or unethical trading.
+The deadline for completion of this is September 2019.

-In 2018 the Group will be introducing new measures to assess and manage the risk across our supply chain.
+The Group will be introducing new measures to assess and manage the risk across

 H) KEY PERFORMANCE INDICATORS